bgoonz/BGOONZ_BLOG_2.0/docs/content/DS_ALGO/algorithms/sets/combinations/README.md

 where `n` is the number of things to choose from, and we choose `r` of them, no repetition, order doesn’t matter.

-It is often called “n choose r” (such as “16 choose 3”).
+It is often called "n choose r” (such as "16 choose 3”).
 And is also known as the Binomial Coefficient.

 Combinations with repetitions
 -----------------------------